Wang Jingwei regime: National defense

-During its existence, the Reorganized National Government nominally led a large army often called the "Nanjing Army" that was estimated to have included 300,000 to 500,000 men, along with a smaller navy and air force.
+During its existence, the RNG nominally led a large army often called the "Nanjing Army" that was estimated to have included 300,000 to 500,000 men, along with a smaller navy and air force.
 Although its land forces possessed limited armor and artillery, they were primarily an infantry force.
-Military aid from Japan was also very limited despite Japanese promises to assist the Nanjing regime in the "Japan–China Military Affairs Agreement" that they signed.
+Military aid from Japan was also very limited despite Japanese promises to assist the RNG in the "Japan–China Military Affairs Agreement" that they signed.
 All military matters were the responsibility of the Central Military Commission, but in practice that body was mainly a ceremonial one.
 In reality, many of the army's commanders operated outside of the direct command of the central government in Nanjing.
 The majority of its officers were either former National Revolutionary Army personnel or warlord officers from the early Republican era.
 Thus their reliability and combat capability was questionable, and Wang Jingwei was estimated to only be able to count on the loyalty of about 10% to 15% of his nominal forces.
 Among the reorganized government's best units were three Capital Guards divisions based in Nanjing, Zhou Fohai's Taxation Police Corps, and the 1st Front Army of Ren Yuandao.

 The majority of the government's forces were armed with a mix of captured Nationalist weaponry and a small amount of Japanese equipment, the latter mainly being given to Nanjing's best units.
-The lack of local military industry for the duration of the war meant that the Nanjing regime had trouble arming its troops.
+The lack of local military industry for the duration of the war meant that the RNG had trouble arming its troops.
 While the army was mainly an infantry force, in 1941 it did receive 18 Type 94 tankettes for a token armored force, and reportedly they also received 20 armored cars and 24 motorcycles.
 The main type of artillery in use were medium mortars, but they also possessed 31 field guns (which included Model 1917 mountain guns)—mainly used by the Guards divisions.
 Oftentimes, the troops were equipped with the German Stahlhelm, which were used in large quantities by the Chinese Nationalist Army.
 For small arms, there was no standard rifle and a large variety of different weapons were used, which made supplying them with ammunition difficult.
-The most common rifles in use was the Chinese version of the Mauser 98k and the Hanyang 88, while other notable weapons included Chinese copies of the Czechoslovakian ZB-26 machine guns.
+The most common rifles in use was the Chinese version of the Mauser 98k and the Hanyang 88, while other notable weapons included Chinese copies of the Czechoslovak ZB-26 machine guns.